betapictoris/trails/content/trail/tarbell-trail/index.md

     url: https://hub-clarkcountywa.opendata.arcgis.com/datasets/ClarkCountyWa::trail/about
 ---

-Tarbell Trail is a 22 mile loop in Clark County within Yacolt Burn State Forest.
-Today it is a common trail for hikers, backpackers, and bikers in the area.
+Tarbell Trail is a common loop for hikers, backpackers, and bikers in Clark County, Washington.

 ## History